Jacques Grinberg: Biography

 During this period, Jacques Grinberg became increasingly reclusive and devoted his time exclusively to his creative work.

 His pictorial production was self-assured and intense.
 He started to write and published several collections.
 A number of young artists sought him out, and of these several were greatly influenced by his thinking.
 In 1997, the Galerie Jacques in Ann Arbor (Michigan, USA) exhibited his engravings.
 In 2002, the Galerie Idées d'artistes organised what would be his last solo exhibition, entitled Véhément, mélancolique.
 Some of his works are still regularly shown throughout France at public exhibitions of the Cérès Franco collection.
 In 2008, the Galerie Polad-Hardouin – wishing to pay homage to the New Figuration painters of the 1960s – organised a manifesto exhibition entitled New Figuration: Act III.
 Jacques Grinberg showed works from this period in the exhibition alongside others including Maryan, Michel Macréau (1935-1995), Paul Rebeyrolle, Antonio Saura, John Christoforou and Bengt Lindström.

-Resolutely independent and passionate about painting, he continued his creative explorations with great freedom until his death on 31 May 2011.
+Grinberg was independent and passionate about painting, and continued his creative explorations until his death on 31 May 2011.

 Jacques Grinberg died in Paris.
 A bilingual catalogue accompanies the exhibition at the Mishkan Museum of Art (Ein Harod (Meuhad)), in collaboration with The Homme bleu Foundation.
 In addition to texts by the curators, the catalogue contains an article by the poet Meir Wieseltier.
 Further exhibitions Of Grinberg's paintings are planned in 2016-2017 in France (Museum of Modern Art City of Paris, collector's donations) and Bulgaria".